9 May 2025

 But don’t worry!
 With a few practical strategies, you can create a sleep-friendly environment where everyone (including you) gets the rest they need.
 Let's dive into some tried-and-true ways to help siblings share a room without turning bedtime into a battleground.

-Before we jump into solutions, it helps to understand why siblings struggle with bedtime.1.
-Different Sleep Patterns – One child might be a night owl while the other is an early bird.
+1. Different Sleep Patterns – One child might be a night owl while the other is an early bird.
 Mismatched body clocks can make bedtime tricky.

 2. Personality Clashes – Some kids need total silence to sleep, while others have no problem drifting off amid noise.